almostearthling/copyjob/README.md

 documents from one directory to another, while performing even cumbersome selections of files in the directory of origin.
 I needed no network support: the common synchronization utilities (as [Nextcloud](https://nextcloud.com/)) would do this for me.
-I have to share documents with teams, these documents are in fact produced by different people, that use different naming
+I need to share documents with teams, these documents are in fact produced by different people, that use different naming
-strategies: of course, a better practice would be to change file names according to some logical pattern, but this is not always possible, mostly because these files tend to propagate via other means than common repositories - and, in such cases, different names might be interpreted as different documents or at least as different versions of the same document.
+strategies: of course, a better practice would be to change file names according to some logical pattern, but this is not always possible, mostly because these files tend to propagate via other means (e-mail) than common repositories - and, in such cases, different names might be interpreted as different documents or at least as different versions of the same document.
 Thus I decided that the best strategy was to use and distribute documents